MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

 `AddHostObjectToScript`

 To use messages that represent method calls, use the `AddHostObjectToScript` API.
 At a high level, this API lets you expose native (host) objects into the web side and act as a proxy.
-You may access these objects using `window.chrome.webview.hostObjects.{name}`.
+Access these objects using `window.chrome.webview.hostObjects.{name}`.

-1. Full tutorial TBD
+Passing a native object to the web side of an application is described in the [AddHostObjectToScript][NativeObjectsReference] section of the [interface ICoreWebView2 Reference][interfaceICoreWebView2] document.

 Congratulations.
 You've successfully embedded web content into native applications.

 ## Getting in touch with the Microsoft Edge WebView team